hinczhang/Machine-Learning-for-3D-Geometry/MSN/data_pre/README.md

 Some source codes have already been revised to fit the new OpenEXR API.
 ### Performance evaluation
 In CPU: Intel i7 11700 HD & GPU: RTX 3060 (6GB) for 50 frames per model in the rendering period, the average time is about 20 seconds per model.
+For the case in DigitalOcean server:
+- *CPU: Intel(R) Xeon(R) Platinum 8168 CPU @ 2.70GHz*: x4, 8GB
+- *GPU: Red Hat, Inc. QXL paravirtual graphic card (rev 05)*
+Cost over three to four more time than the author laptop.
+Finally generate 7000 models.